0p3r4t4/PPPUCPP2nd/README.md

 Sometimes I've statically analyze exercises with [Cppcheck](http://cppcheck.sourceforge.net/).
-Feel free to Google about it and consider other alternatives for static analysis as [Clang-Tidy](http://clang.llvm.org/extra/clang-tidy/).
+Feel free to Google about it and consider other alternatives for static analysis like [Clang-Tidy](http://clang.llvm.org/extra/clang-tidy/).